Liouville type theorem for the stationary equations of magneto-hydrodynamics: Introduction

 \section{Introduction}

 Liouville type theorems arise naturally when considering the regularity of solutions to the incompressible Navier-Stokes equations.
-Development in this direction has been led most notably by Chae, Nadirashvili, Seregin, and \v{S}ver\'{a}k--- see for instance \cite{ns chae,seregin sverak,seregin}.
-Intimately tied to the Navier-Stokes equations are the equations of magneto-hydrodynamical fluid flow.
+Development in this direction has been led most notably by Chae, Nadirashvili, Seregin, and \v{S}ver\'{a}k (\textit{c.f.}~\cite{ns chae,seregin sverak,seregin}).
+Intimately tied to the Navier-Stokes equations are the equations of magneto-hydrodynamics (MHD).
 The latter system models the motion of an incompressible fluid whose velocity field is affected by magnetic interactions, e.g., the movement of a magnetized plasma.

-Liouville type theorems have been known to hold for this system, as demonstrated by the works \cite{chae,zyq}.
-In \cite{chae}, Chae proved that if a solution of the stationary MHD equations is bounded in $L^3(\mathbb{R}^3)$ and has finite Dirichlet integral, then it is zero.
-Similarly, in the 2015 article \cite{zyq}, Zhang-Yang-Qiu proved that if a solution of the stationary MHD equations is bounded in $L^{\frac{9}{2}}(\mathbb{R}^3)$ and has finite Dirichlet integral, then it is zero.
+Liouville type theorems have been known to hold for the MHD system, as demonstrated by the works \cite{chae,zyq}.
+In \cite{chae}, Chae proved that if a smooth solution of the stationary MHD equations is bounded in $L^3(\mathbb{R}^3)$ and has finite Dirichlet integral, then it is identically zero.
+Later, in \cite{zyq}, Zhang-Yang-Qiu proved that if a smooth solution of the stationary MHD equations is bounded in $L^{\frac{9}{2}}(\mathbb{R}^3)$ and has finite Dirichlet integral, then it is also identically zero.
 So far, no result exists without the finite Dirichlet integral assumption $\nabla\bu , \nabla\bh \in L^2(\mathbb{R}^3)$.

 The focus of this paper is to obtain a Liouville theorem for the equations of stationary MHD without the need for finite Dirichlet integral, and with only an $L^6(\mathbb{R}^3)$ integrability criterion.
 To this end, we closely follow the scheme outlined by Seregin in \cite{seregin}.
 In using this approach, we also reprove the original results in \cite{chae} and \cite{zyq} without the requirement $\nabla\bu,\nabla\bh\in L^2(\mathbb{R}^3)$.
 Although many of the estimates in this work are identical to those in \cite{seregin}, we go through them in detail for the sake of making this paper self-contained.